apache/incubator-graphar/docs/applications/bgl.rst

    std::string path = ... // the path of the graph information file
    auto graph_info = GraphArchive::GraphInfo::Load(path).value();

-And then, the vertex collection and the edge collection are established as the handle to access the graph data:
+And then, the vertex collection and the edge collection are established as the handles to access the graph data:

 .. code:: C++